Skip to main content

 Do you need a hearing test?

-Most of us are in the habit of having our eyes checked every couple of years, or more often if advised.
+Most of us have our eyes checked every couple of years, or more often if advised.
 Yet on average, it takes 10 years for someone to seek help when they develop hearing loss.
 Doctors spend a lot of time advising patients to get into the habit of having hearing checks as they get older.

 British and Irish Hearing Instrument Manufacturers Association goes one step further.
 It wants to see annual NHS hearing tests introduced routinely for everyone over the age of 55.
 On average, it's nine years since people aged 55 or over have had a hearing check, even though people of this age believe they should be getting their hearing tested every three years.